McZarya/Nyaakuza-Bot/README.md

-# Nyaakuza-Bot V1.0.0, Created By Reflux Software Developments And Developed By McZarya
+# Nyaakuza-Bot V1.0.0, Created By Reflux Softworks And Developed By McZarya

 A Moderation Bot For The Nyaakuza.